Information about Te Kahu Tōī, Intensive Wraparound Service (IWS) for service providers

 IWS Plan for the student

-Part of a student’s IWS plan could include enrolment at one of New Zealand’s three residential special schools.
+Part of a student’s IWS plan could include enrolment at one of New Zealand’s three residential specialist schools.
 The aim is for a brief enrolment with a targeted programme for the student’s stay as a specific intervention within the wider Wraparound plan.
 The student then returns to their local school and community when the intervention is completed.

 What do Wraparound team members need to know and what can they expect?